Guide to the Residential College Task Force Records, 1985-1987

 The Residential College Task Force was created by President H. Keith H. Brodie in 1985 for the purpose of looking at the establishment of a new living option.
 At the Task Force's first meeting, Brodie expressed his committment to the development of a residential college, noting that review of transfer students' reasons for leaving Duke indicated a desire for stable living arrangements which incorporate a community identity and a deeper intellectual life.

-[Identification of item], Residential College Task Force Records, University Archives, Duke University.
+[Identification of item], Residential College Task Force Records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Residential College Task Force Records were received by the University Archives as a transfer in September 1996.